nadialefebvre/project-minimalist-weather/README.md

+# Project Minimalist Weather

-# Week 6: weather app
+Weekly project for Technigo's bootcamp, week 6: build a weather app

 This week's (week 6) assignment was to create a weather app in a group.
 The objectives we had was to fetch APIs and inject them into the HTML in order to display the correct weather data.
 It was a mob programming project.